raphaelleroffo/intro-to-gis/Session4/session4_tutorial.md

 We will be focusing on primary schools in Greater London, and will look at existing and planned major cycling routes, in the context of the GLA (Greater London Authority) plan for reducing carbon emissions, in particular with an expansion on the [Ultra Low Emission Zone](https://data.london.gov.uk/dataset/ultra_low_emissions_zone_expansion_new) since 25 October 2021.

-In the tutorial 5, we will add another layer to this analysis and use the accessibility to public transport score in the census dataset to add some context.
+In the tutorial 5, we will add another layer to this analysis and use the accessibility to public transport score in the census dataset to add some more context.

 ### 1. Setting up